jtauber/greek-texts/reference_schemes.md

 ## Apostolic Fathers

 * Separate works are in separate files.
+* Filenames are prefixed with a three-digit number and so are sortable.
 * Each addressable textpart leaf is on its own line.
 * The first token before whitespace is a reference for that textpart unique within the file.
 * There is no indication in the reference of which of the 15 texts we are in (you need to know the filename for that)